Subject & Qualifications

 Physical Education (PE)

-In order to bring the best out of all students we will offer a broad and varied curriculum which develops the holistic child beyond physical skill replication.
+We offer a broad and varied curriculum which develops the holistic child beyond physical skill replication, this ensures that great learning changes lives.
 We aim to develop inter-personal transferable skills such as teamwork, resilience, communication and social skills.
 These skills will help students achieve in PE and beyond, equipping each child with the necessary tools to make a positive contribution to society.
+Delivering high quality first teaching across a wide variety of sports and activities will provide opportunities for student to make informed choices, develop an interest and experience enjoyment resulting in them leading a healthy active lifestyle.

 KS3